tokenaussie/Advanced_Solidity/README.md

 We are now going to make 3 transactions to the PupperCoinCrowdsale contract address.
 Each transaction will originate from 3 separate wallet addresses.
 In this case, the cap and goal is 10000 wei, so 3 separate transactions of 1000, 7000, 2000 wei will be made.
-The green circle shows the 1st wallet address which will be sending 1000 wei to the contract..
+The green circle shows the 1st wallet address which will be sending 1000 wei to the contract.

 ![metamask_showing_contract](Images/18.2ndwallet_to_crowdsale_contract.jpg)
 Sending 1000 wei.
 As seen in Metamask pop-up.

 ![0pupascontractnotfinalised](Images/19.0PUPinMetamask_1000PUPincontract_asgoalnotmetyet.jpg)
 Made a call using the call function to check the wallet balance.
-In this case,m in the green circle, 1000 turns up.
+In this case, in the green circle, 1000 turns up.
 Which shows 1000 wei has been sent from the wallet to the contract.
 As the contract has not been finalised yet, then the wallet in Metamask will still show 0 pup.

 ![error_sending_from_metamask_to_contract](Images/20.metsamask_transaction_not_going_through.jpg)
 Instead of clicking 'Transact' in Remix for the next transaction, I tried sending a normal ETH transaction via Metamask, from another wallet address to the crowdsale address, in this case trying to send 7000 wei.
 However Metamask did not allow the transaction to proceed, see the 'NEXT' button which is constantly being greyed out.
 I reverted to using Remix again for this activity.